swopnilshakya7/Taking-Control-Over-Windows-Machine-Metasploit-Ethical-Hacking/README.md

     For this lab project, we need to give access to the camera for our virtual machine.
 To do that, we need to go to Machine>Settings>Ports.
 Select USB and checkbox enable USB Controller.
 Restart the VM, turn off the defenders and go to Devices>Webcams and select the name of webcam.

-    Now, we can spy through the webcam with the following commands in meterpreter.
+    Now, we can spy through the webcam with the following commands in meterpreter.</br>

-    Command: webcam_list
+    Command: webcam_list</br>
     this will show the available webcam on that machine.
-    We just need to type this command to open and view the webcam.
+    We just need to type this command to open and view the webcam.</br>
-    Command:  webcam_stream
+    Command:  webcam_stream</br>

     meterpreter will open the firefox and stream video.